yaksvk/jslog/README.md

 - [x] switch qso edit / list mode
 - [ ] save qso from form
 - [ ] display qsos in list
+- [ ] reinit qso list from the log in memory
 - [ ] clear qso in the editor
 - [ ] edit qso from list (edit mode)
 - [ ] clear list